In-Home Care Services for Patients with MS – Multiple Sclerosis

 Nutritional Considerations for Patients with MS

-Food is not just about nutrition it is about emotions, culture, and being social.
-Symptoms and medications can get in the way of absorption of vitamins and minerals and compromise good nutrition, but for people living with MS nutrition is very important.
+Food is not just about nutrition; it also involves/impacts emotional, cultural, and social well-being.
+Symptoms and medications can get in the way of absorption of vitamins and minerals as well as compromise good nutrition.
+For people living with MS, nutrition is very important.

 The best advice for our clients who have MS is the same as for everyone:

-- Eat a low fat diet with plenty of grains
+- Eat a low fat diet with plenty of whole grains

-- High-protein foods like meat or dairy products
+- Add high-protein foods like meat or dairy products

-- Balance calories in with the amount of physical activity
+- Balance calories in with the recommended amount of physical activity

 A person living with MS can become fatigued very easily; therefore three big meals may be overwhelming.
 Five or six smaller meals throughout the day may be easier to manage.
 Food is fuel so missing meals can create loss in energy levels.